Our Oakland Trust Litigation Attorney Finds Legal Recourse for Beneficiaries of Defective Trusts and Wills

 Beneficiaries to Defective Wills and Trusts Have Recourse

 Charles Triay, the founder of Triay Law Office, has been practicing contested probate litigation for over thirty years.
 He has provided unsurpassed representation in notable cases throughout Northern California.
 Unlike other law firms, the Triay Law Office gives clients the option to pay attorney fees on an hourly or contingency basis.
-Please contact our San Francisco trust litigation attorneys to explore what legal options may be available to you and your family if you are the beneficiary to a defective will or trust.
+Please contact our San Francisco trust litigation attorneys to explore what legal options may be available if you are the beneficiary to a defective will or trust.